enkuru/claude-toolbar/README.md

 - **Session presence** – lists the most recent Claude sessions with status icons (`🟢` running, `⚪️` idle, `🟡` waiting on approval) and relative last-activity times.
 - **Approval awareness** – detects "This command requires approval" results inside the transcript so you can see which session is stuck.
 - **Process linkage** – optionally associates running `claude` CLI processes (via `psutil`) with each session and shows their PIDs in the details popup.
+- **Session control** – launch or resume a session in a managed PTY, inject follow-up commands (e.g. `/resume`), auto-approve waiting prompts, and schedule non-active sessions to restart later—all from the toolbar.

 ## Installation